unixneo/kucoin-api/README.md

 #### TODO

-* Websockets currently uses the first InstanceServer returned in the usercenter/loginUser RESTful call.
-It is currently not clear what Kucoin intends with InstanceServers vs. HistoryServers nor with userType being either "normal" or "vip", so until a use-case arises or feature/bug request comes along that sheds some light on how to select and use specific servers, the websocket interface is hard-wired to the first instance server returned.
+* Websockets currently uses the first InstanceServer returned in the "Apply connect token" RESTful calls.
+It is currently not clear what Kucoin intends with multiple InstanceServers, so until a use-case arises or feature/bug request comes along that sheds some light on how to select and use specific servers, the websocket interface is hard-wired to the first instance server returned.

 ## Getting Started